 Another common exception to MOOP spending deals with your plan’s network.
 Even after you hit the out-of-pocket maximum, your plan may not cover services outside of your plan’s network.
 Some plans also have a higher maximum OOPC limit that includes out-of-network costs.
 When you meet this type of limit, your plan will then cover eligible out-of-network costs.
 Furthermore, if a service isn’t covered by your Medicare Advantage plan, your plan still won’t cover those costs.

 What Counts Toward Your MOOP Limit?

 At this point, you may be wondering what actually counts toward your MOOP limit.
 There are three types of payments that count toward your maximum OOP costs.

-There are three types of payments that count toward your MOOP: copayments, coinsurances, and deductibles.
+There are three types of payments that count toward your out-of-pocket maximum: copayments, coinsurances, and deductibles.

 The first type is a copayment.
 Copayments are set fees you pay per use of a certain Medicare-approved service.
 These services can be anything from a doctor’s visit to transportation.
 Secondly, you have coinsurances.
 The difference between coinsurances and copayments is that coinsurances are usually a percentage of the total cost of a service.

-The third and final type of payment that counts toward your MOOP limit is a deductible, which is a set amount you pay for a service, or services, before your plan begins to cover costs.
-The difference between copayments and deductibles is that copayments are paid each time, while deductibles add up each time you use the service(s) over the course of a set timeframe (often a year) — much like the MOOP limit.
+The third and final type of payment that counts toward your out-of-pocket maximum is a deductible, which is a set amount you pay for a service, or services, before your plan begins to cover costs.
+The difference between copayments and deductibles is that copayments are paid each time, while deductibles add up each time you use the service(s) over the course of a set timeframe (often a year) — much like the maximum OOP limit.